Finkch/resume/resume.md

 **University of British Columbia** | 4 months

 * Developed an automated system for creating and grading SQL/RelAlg questions for a third-year course.
-* Wrote JavaScript for functional SQL and relational algebra editors.
+* Wrote JavaScript for functional SQL and relational algebra editors, used Python for the backend.
 * Utilized SQL and the RelaX tool for relational algebra.
-* Developed the backend using Python.
 * CI/CD and full regression testing through DroneCI.
 * Focused on full-stack development, achieving the highest grade in the class.